E-Cigarettes Pose a Serious Danger to Children

 Changing the packaging or discoursing use in minors is only a partial solution when it comes to the dangers of e-cigarettes.
 Some studies are suggesting that the nicotine levels in e-cigarettes and the mixture of chemicals in the liquids can be just as harmful as the concoction found in typical cigarettes.
 Until more research is conducted and more regulations are enacted, e-cigarettes will continue to be a health hazard for children and adults.

 If you or your child have fallen ill due to e-cigarette usage or consumption, you may be able to file a lawsuit to receive compensation for your medical bills or losses.
-Contact Williams DeClark Tuschman and our Toledo personal injury attorneys for a free case evaluation.
+Contact Williams DeClark Tuschman and schedule a free case evaluation.